cmu-mfi/amr-robot-hmi/README.md

 ## Overview

 This is an Interactive User Interface for the AMRs.
 Integration between the front end, back end, and ROS2 is complete however not all buttons and components are fully functional.
+Currently, only `go and charge` and `undock and arm` are fully functional.

 ## Installation